Order before 22:00 for same day shipping

 - Business number: 60703431

 Article 3 – Applicability

-- These general terms and conditions apply to every offer made by a trader and to every distance contract realised between a trader and a consumer.
+- These general terms and conditions apply to every offer made by the trader and to every distance contract realised between the trader and the consumer.

 - Prior to the conclusion of a distance contract, the text of these general terms and conditions will be made available to the consumer.
-If this is not reasonably possible, the trader will indicate, before the distance contract is concluded, that the general terms and conditions are available for inspection at the trader’s premises and that they will be sent free of charge to the consumer, as quickly as possible, at the consumer’s request.
+If this is not reasonably possible, the trader will indicate, before the distance contract is concluded, that the general terms and conditions are available for inspection at the trader’s premises and that they will be sent to the consumer free of charge, as quickly as possible, at the consumer’s request.